Growth Hire vs Turnaround: What Job Postings Tell You

 The company has a problem.
 Maybe forecasting is broken.
 Maybe the CRM is a mess.
 Maybe a previous RevOps hire didn't work out.
 Look for "transform," "rebuild," "optimize," "fix," or "overhaul."
 Turnaround roles mean:

 Someone left or a project is on fire.
-The good news: you have leverage in negotiation.
+The good news: you have negotiating power.
 The risk: there's a reason the previous person left.
 Always ask: "What happened to the previous person in this role?"

 Sales Motion Signals